andrewstarritt/quaternion/README.md

 The choice of alligning the imaginary part of a complex number to the j imaginary component as opposed to i or k is mathematically arbitary.
-However for Python, j is the natural choice because the following, bar any rounding errors, will then hold true:
+However for Python, j is the natural choice, and then the following, bar any rounding errors, will hold true:

     Quaternion(z) = Quaternion(str(z))